Public Service Loan Forgiveness (PSLF) Resources

 To be eligible for the PSLF, you must:

-• Work full-time for an eligible employer,
+Work at least 30 hours a week for an eligible employer,

-• Make the equivalent of 120 qualifying monthly student loan payments on a qualifying loan, and
+Make the equivalent of 120 qualifying monthly student loan payments on a qualifying loan, and

-• Have a Direct loan from the U.S. Department of Education.
+Have a Direct loan from the U.S. Department of Education.

 Let’s break down the three requirements.